GENERATION OF METEOROLOGICAL LOADS

 USING LOAD PANELS

-The module requires the use of AxisVM load panel tool.
-The boundary planes of the structure must be covered by load panels, then the snow and wind loads are distributed on these panels considering different load zones.
+The module requires the use of the AxisVM load panel tool.
+The boundary planes of the structure must be covered by load panels; the snow and wind loads are distributed on these panels considering different load zones.

 The load panel has no structural role in the model.
 It only serves to distribute the loads placed on it to the structural elements.